Jaribeau/jaribeau/README.md

 ## Hey, welcome! 👋
-#### Things I'm into
+#### Some Things I'm into
 🌱 Impact (social and sustainability)
 🛠️ Engineering (software and robotics)
 🏂 Adventure (all sorts)

-You can see some past work on [💻my website](https://jareds.site/)
+You can see some of my past work on [💻my website](https://jareds.site/)

 #### What I'm currently working on
-🔎 Studying AI Safety (eval-awareness): [Systematic decomposition of what an LLM realism judge responds to](https://github.com/Jaribeau/eval-realism-judge-feature-analysis)
+🔎 Studying AI Safety (eval-awareness): [What Makes an Eval Look Fake?
+A Controlled Ablation Study of Realism Judge Sensitivity](https://github.com/Jaribeau/eval-realism-judge-feature-analysis)
 🧠 Building a tech support AI agent for Smartex.ai
 📱 Bringing [Presh](https://presh.app/) to Android
 👀 Deciding on my next full-time mission...
 Want to chat?